|

 Handspun Crochet Cowl

-Our example was made using 2 different balls of handspun yarn, approximately 250 yards each.
-One is dyed Merino and the other a natural colored Corriedale.
-Both were spun on the Kromski Sonata.
-Held together they make a light bulky weight yarn.
+Our example was created using two different balls of hand-spun yarn, approximately 250 yards each.
+One is dyed Merino, and the other is a naturally colored Corriedale.
+Both were spun on the Kromski Sonata and held together to create a light bulky weight yarn.

-Single chain in the 2nd chain from the hook.
+Single crochet in the 2nd chain from the hook.

-Skip 3 chains and sc in the 4th chain.*
+Chain 3.
+Skip 3 chains, then single crochet in the 4th chain.

 Repeat * to the end.